codeananda/sequence_classification_pytorch/README.md

 # Time-Series / Sequence Multiclass Classification - PyTorch ⌛

 This repo contains a write-up for the first stage of a paid project I completed for a client on Upwork.
-At the time of writing, we are waiting to start stage 2 and as such the client has not left any feedback yet.
-But here is a screenshot of the number of hours worked so far.
+At the time of writing, we are waiting to start stage 2.
+Since the project is still open, the client has not left any feedback but here is a screenshot of the number of hours worked so far.

 <img width="680" alt="Screenshot 2021-09-02 at 13 27 44" src="https://user-images.githubusercontent.com/51246969/131835884-04a1f1f5-74c5-4eb2-b968-6321a72c83ea.png">